Patient Reported Outcomes

 Will surgeons know which patients have completed a survey?

-No, the surgeon will not know who has completed a PRO assessment until the aggregate surgeon specific report is provided to the Candidate by the ABOS after the PRO follow-up data have been collected.
+No, surgeons will not know which patients have completed a PRO assessment until the aggregate surgeon specific report is provided to the Candidate by the ABOS after the PRO follow-up data have been collected.

-Can a staff member obtain the patient's information?
+Can a staff member enter the patient's information?

-Yes, there is a separate login for PRO and a Candidate's staff member can enter the required information.
+Yes, there is a separate login for patient registration for the PRO, and a Candidate's staff member can enter the required information.

 How do I know whether a staff member has entered all of the patients?

 The Candidate can access Scribe from the password-protected portal at www.abos.org and will see which patients have been registered through the PRO registration page.
 It is the responsibility of the surgeon to provide oversight of his/her staff on this process.

 How can I fix an email addresses that was submitted but we later learned was incorrect?

-Log in at abos.org and click on the Part II tab.
+Log in at www.abos.org and click on the Part II tab.
 Click on the Scribe button and then find the record that was added with an incorrect email address.
 Delete that record.
 Login to the Patient PRO Registration Page using the Login information provided on your Part II tab.
 Register the patient with the correct email address, and the PRO survey will be sent to the correct address.

 What happens if a patient’s surgery date changes?
 Will they receive another email?

-On or after the new date of surgery, log in at abos.org and click on the Part II tab.
-Click on the Scribe button and then find the patient and change the date of surgery.
-If the new surgery date is in May or June, the patient is enrolled in PROs.
-If the new surgery date is before May or after June, the patient will not be enrolled in PROs.
-All patients get up to two emails.
-One on entry and another reminder if they haven’t done it.
-Changing the date from May/June to another date in May/June in Scribe has no effect.
-Changing the date to something other than May/June will prevent the reminder from going out if it hasn’t already.
+On or after the new date of surgery, log in at www.abos.org and click on the Part II tab.
+Click on the Scribe button, and then find the patient and change the date of surgery.
+If the new surgery date is still within April-June, the patient is enrolled in PRO collection.
+If the new surgery date is after June, the patient will no longer enrolled in PRO collection.
+All patients receive up to two preoperative/perioperative emails: one on patient registration and another reminder if they haven’t completed it.
+Changing the date from April/May/June to another date in April/May/June in Scribe has no effect on PRO collection.
+Changing the date to something other than April/May/June will prevent the reminder from going out if it hasn’t already.